1755 - British expedition against Fort Niagara

 On September 12, Father Piquet arrived at Fort Frontenac at the head of 40 Indian warriors.

 On September 27, eight bateaux arrived at Oswego with 40 barrels of flour and 13 of bread, providing Shirley with enough provisions for his planned expedition against Niagara.
 He summoned a new council.
 The plan to attack Niagara was abandoned as impractical.
-It was rather resolved to strengthened Fort Oswego and to build additional vessels to renew the offensive the following year.
+It was rather resolved to strengthen Fort Oswego and to build additional vessels to renew the offensive the following year.

 On October 1, the battalion of Guyenne Infanterie stationed at Fort Frontenac received orders to leave as soon as possible for Fort Niagara, to fortify the place and to build barracks for 300 men.
-The Captain de Pouchot of Béarn Infanterie accompanied them to supervise work.
+Captain de Pouchot of Béarn Infanterie accompanied them to supervise the work.

 On October 7, two schooners sailed from Fort Frontenac for Fort Niagara.

-On October 24, Shirley finally decided to retreat.
+On October 24, Shirley decided to retreat.
 He left Oswego, leaving orders with the commanding officer of the garrison (about 700 men) to finish the two forts.

 On November 4, Shirley arrived at Albany.

 In November, leaving 3 piquets at Fort Frontenac, the battalion of Béarn Infanterie returned to Montréal.